camtrik/psn-steam-xbox-apis-go/README.md

 ### Xbox Endpoints
-To use Xbox endpoints, you need to first get an api key from [OPENXBL]()
+To use Xbox endpoints, you need to first get an api key from [OPENXBL](https://xbl.io/)

+Noticed that APIs implemented here only can fetch data from **your own account**.
 #### GetPlayerAchievements
 ```
 http://localhost:7071/api/xbox/achievements